ResearchComputing/Supercomputing_Spinup_Spring_2022/job_submission/README.md

 solutions 		# directory with solution job scripts for examples
 ```

-We'll start with a brief introduction to jobs and why they are necessary, describe the main job types, and work through some examples.
+We'll start with a brief introduction to jobs and why they are necessary, describe main job types, and work through some examples.
 All of the examples in this section will require access to a terminal.
-We'll finish up with some non-traditional job submissions which allow for access to RC hardware via a browser a some graphical user interfaces (GUIs).
+We'll finish up with some non-traditional job submissions which allow for access to RC hardware via some graphical browser application.

 ## HPC Jobs